 Events & Tours

-Now in its fourth iteration, Alloy Pittsburgh returns to reimagine the future of the Carrie Blast Furnaces.
+During its fourth iteration, Alloy Pittsburgh returned to reimagine the future of the Carrie Blast Furnaces.
 Inspired by its legacy and the people of the Mon Valley communities that surround the historic landmark today, artists Darnell Chambers, Reba Harmon, Lori Hepner, Sandy Kessler Kaminski, Jan Loney, and Bradford Mumpower created brand new site-based artworks.

 Reba Harmon’s discusses her work Sheryl with visitors during the opening reception.